bradyhouse/house/fiddles/aws/exam-tips/exam-tips-feedback.md

 Exam Tips - Student Feedback
 ======

-10 Minute lecture with additional topics not covered in previous lectures but can come up on the Solution Architect exam.
+10 Minute lecture with additional topics not covered in previous lectures but that can come up on the Solution Architect exam.
 Note, this lecture touches on Kinesis, OpsWorks, Elastic Transcoder and SWF.